shlublu/ShlubluLib/README.md

   * ***Debug***: Macros useful for developing and debugging: compilation messages, optimization control, and so on.
   * ***Exceptions***: Named exceptions derived from [std::exception](https://www.cplusplus.com/reference/exception/exception/).

-Their Doxygen documentation of the current version is available [online](http://shlublulib.shlublu.org).
+Their Doxygen documentation is available online at [shlublulib.shlublu.org](http://shlublulib.shlublu.org).

+Some of these modules require external libraries such as Boost or Python.
+Such requirements are specified in their documentation.

 ## C++ version

 This is a C++-17 library.

 The deprecated <a href="https://www.cplusplus.com/reference/locale/codecvt/">std::codecvt</a> is still used though as it has no standardized replacement so far.

 ## Installation from binaries

 Should you just wish to use Shlublulib:
-* Linux version for x86: http://shlublulib.shlublu.org/dist/shlublulib-linux.zip (SHA-256: `103023cac62a4df8fda3d1540d2bb5b0b5908c242811d3e7a3924d97eaf4fc50`)
-* Win64 version for x86: http://shlublulib.shlublu.org/dist/shlublulib-win64.zip (SHA-256: `6f791a4267feeb60e157c880d987f94ec93da7b432eded074be38e075c0b44eb`)

-Linker requirements are documented in the modules.
+* [Linux x86 version](http://shlublulib.shlublu.org/dist/shlublulib-linux-v0.0.zip) ([GPG sig](http://shlublulib.shlublu.org/dist/shlublulib-linux-v0.0.zip.asc) - SHA-256: `72569b87fbbdb163cde3b4d8d704ef302b7f9bc07d2f0caabf898ab15eb97999`)
+* [Win64 x86 version](http://shlublulib.shlublu.org/dist/shlublulib-win64-v0.0.zip) ([GPG sig](http://shlublulib.shlublu.org/dist/shlublulib-win64-v0.0.zip.asc) - SHA-256: `8ecd76a8d9568064466e3e9a2a1bc3cda0684ce3032d7d03c5d6c1b0ab30e80d`)

+These archives contain:
+* the library file to link to your client programs
+* the `include` directory to add to your include path
+* the license file "EUPL LICENCE.txt"

 ## Installation from sources